aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -q|--sql               Connection string of SQL Database to store results --clientName           Name of client to use for testing, e.g. Wrk -v|--verbose           Verbose output
-  --session              A logical identifier to group related jobs.
+  --quiet                Quiet output, only the results are displayed --session              A logical identifier to group related jobs.
   --description          The description of the job.
   -i|--iterations        The number of iterations.
-  -x|--exclude           The number of best and worst and jobs to skip.
+  -x|--exclude           The number of best and worst jobs to skip.
   --database             The type of database to run the benchmarks with (PostgreSql, SqlServer or MySql).
 Default is None.
   -cf|--connectionFilter Assembly-qualified name of the ConnectionFilter --kestrelThreadCount   Maps to KestrelServerOptions.ThreadCount.